 HunchBuzz provides a lot of flexibility in determining the scope of a challenge.
-You can create challenges that are open to all members of the platform or only for specific groups.
+You can create challenges that are open to all members of the community or only for specific groups.
 See Setup your challenges for general information on the Challenge wizard.

 Public vs. Private Challenges